jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 order: 1
 ---
 ### Version 0.3.1 (Stable) - TBA
+- New Feature: A fixed amount of flush threads is used per storage

 ### Version 0.3.0 (Stable) - 17.06.2017
 - New Feature: Added the TestFixedGrid experiment